PlanterApp/planter_blog/content/docs/editorial-guidelines/index.md

 ### Politics:

-We have some pretty strong personal feelings here (🏳️‍🌈), but Planter as a brand doesn't.
+We have some pretty strong personal feelings here, but Planter as a brand doesn't.

 We generally avoid using political references in our day-to-day content efforts.